Ancient Mediterranean piracy: Piracy in the Hellenistic period

 In 167 BCE Rome forcibly made Delos a "duty free" port to undercut the power and wealth of Rhodes, and Rhodesian harbor-tax income dropped from 1 million drachmas to 150,000 drachmas in a year.
 Without its policing influence, piracy grew rampant even in the eastern Mediterranean.

-Piracy had become something of a bogeyman, and defense from pirates is frequently given as one of the reasons for cities to set up honorific decrees for individuals, as with the c.
+Defense from pirates is frequently given as one of the reasons for cities to set up honorific decrees for individuals, as with the c.
 166 BCE decree from Imbros: "Lysanias is benevolent towards the people […] he stood firm and brought news of the descent of pirates."

-The phenomenon was particularly endemic in certain areas, notably Cilicia and Illyria.
+Piracy was particularly endemic in certain areas, notably Cilicia and Illyria.
 There is evidence that "the coastal Illyrian tribes had created their own type of vessel, the lembus, in which to carry out their depredations."
 It was a small, fast ship built to serve the purpose of quickly emerging from or retreating to hidden inlets to attack heavier vessels.

 Illyrian piracy could be more correctly termed privateering, as it was endorsed by the state.
-In Polybius’ Histories, which covers the period of 220–146 BCE, his description of Teuta, queen of the Illyrians states, reads: "Her first measure was to grant letters of marque to privateers, authorising them to plunder all whom they fell in with."
+In Polybius’ Histories, which covers the period of 220–146 BCE.
+His description of Teuta, queen of the Illyrians states, reads: "Her first measure was to grant letters of marque to privateers, authorising them to plunder all whom they fell in with."

 Rome's attention was on land-based conquests, and they did not initially seek to become the naval police that Rhodes (and previously Athens) had been for the Greek islands.
 However, when Illyrian forces attacked a convoy of ships with grain intended for the military, the Roman Senate decided to send two envoys to Queen Teuta, who promptly had one killed.
 Outraged, "Consul Gnaeus Fulvius sailed for Illyria with two hundred ships, while Consul Aulus Postumius and 20,000 soldiers marched overland."
 By 228 BCE, Teuta had surrendered, and the Romans had decimated the forces of one of the most notorious pirate havens in the Mediterranean.